 The modelling of impact piling has been undertaken using the INSPIRE underwater noise model.
-The INSPIRE model (currently version 5.2) is a semi-empirical underwater noise propagation model based around a combination of numerical modelling, a combined geometric and energy flow/hysteresis loss method, and actual measured data.
-It is designed to calculate the propagation of noise in shallow (i.e., less than 100 m), mixed water; typical of the conditions around Ireland and the UK and well suited for use in the Irish Sea.
-The model has been tuned for accuracy using over 80 datasets of underwater noise propagation from on-site monitoring around offshore piling activities duration construction phases including multiple sites located in the eastern Irish Sea.
+The INSPIRE model (currently version 5.2) is a semi-empirical underwater noise propagation model based around a combination of numerical modelling (a combined geometric and energy flow/hysteresis loss method) and actual measured data.
+It is designed to calculate the propagation of noise in shallow (i.e., less than 100 m), mixed water; typical of the conditions around the UK and Ireland and well suited for use in the Irish Sea.
+The model has been tuned for accuracy using over 80 datasets of underwater noise propagation from monitoring around offshore piling activities.